elroytoscano/huddle-landing-page-v2/readme.md

-# Frontend Mentor - Clipboard landing page
+# Frontend Mentor - Huddle landing page

 This is a solution to the [Huddle landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).